Table of Contents

 Another deterrent to getting addiction treatment is the fear of indiscretion.
 An executive program should offer extreme measures to assure total confidentiality and privacy at all times.
-In addition, an executive program will build in certain technological provisions so the executive has means to communicate with staff as needed.
+In addition, an executive program will build in certain technological provisions so the executive has the means to communicate with staff as needed.

 How Are Withdrawal Symptoms Managed?

 A detox is the safest form of undergoing the detoxification process.
 Sometimes, depending on the drug of abuse, the withdrawal symptoms can become unpredictable—even dangerous.
-A medically monitored executive detox program will provide trained detox medical personnel to oversee the process and monitor all changes.
+A monitored executive detox program will provide trained detox personnel to oversee the process and monitor all changes.

 As the detox proceeds, the detox nursing staff will provide the necessary medications to minimize the discomfort of withdrawal symptoms.
 In most cases, the bulk of the withdrawal symptoms can be successfully managed as the body rids itself of all residual signs of the drug.
 Depending on the drug of abuse, certain medications, such as naltrexone or buprenorphine, can assist in reducing cravings, which is one of the most difficult withdrawal symptoms to endure.

 Golf Drug Rehab Offers the 7 Day Drug Detox for Executives